n-th/appsilon/README.md

 python3 main.py
 ```

-This is going to extract the data from movies and save it locally in the sqlite db.
+This is going to extract the data from movies and save it locally in the sqlite db, I added the movies.db content in the repo, just in case.

 Go to the api folder for the step 2: